Missarachnid/puplanta3/README.md

 [Puplanta](http://puplanta.com/)

+###  This version will be fixing errors, updating technology and adding some features.

+The last code version can be seen here: [Puplanta - old](https://github.com/Missarachnid/puplanta2)

 ##  A React, Redux and Firebase app for rating local dog parks and stores
 This site shows all the dog parks and dog related stores in the greater Atlanta area.
 Clients can do the following: